 The most convenient place to find them is online.
 A simple Google search for the term along with your city can pull up a ton of breeder websites.
 They are, after all, a business and want to get found.

-It’s also a great idea to look into dog forums and find people posting pictures of their Husky Corgi mixes.
+It’s also a great idea to look into dog forums (or even Instagram!) and find people posting pictures of their Husky Corgi mixes.

 Personally, I would sign up for the forum and reach out to these people.
 More often than not, they’ll be happy to talk to you about their experience with their breeder.